Third Time's the Charm

 - Muhyo has three separate encounters with Enchu.
 In the first at the MLS, Enchu leaves after Muhyo sentences the ghosts he sent.
 In the second at the Arcanum, he escapes with Rio, before her traitor's mark can be removed.
 In the third, Muhyo is able to bring Enchu to his senses and convince him to drive out Teeki from his body.

-- Between Magical Girl Lyrical Nanoha As and StrikerS, it took Fate three tries to pass her Enforcer exam.
+- Between Magical Girl Lyrical Nanoha, As, and Magical Girl Lyrical Nanoha StrikerS, it took Fate three tries to pass her Enforcer exam.
 It is implied that some of her difficulty came from taking the test during the period in which Nanoha was recovering from her wounds (thus causing Fate emotional distress), and it is pointed out that as the pass rate is 15%, and Chrono also failed the test once, this is still fairly good, especially considering Fate passed "with flying colors" the third time.

 - In Mai-Otome, Arika and Nina have three battles after Nina's Face-Heel Turn.
 The first two end with no clear winner, but Arika is victorious in the third.